Drug Toxicity: Healthy Pet/Happy Pet 13

-Let’s consider Non-Steroidal Anti-Inflammatory Drugs (NSAIDS).
-In animals, these medications cause a decrease in blood flow to the kidneys, adversely affect liver and platelet function, cause gastrointestinal ulcers, vomiting, diarrhea and kidney failure, especially with chronic use.
+Let’s consider Non-Steroidal Anti-Inflammatory Drugs (NSAIDs).
+In animals, these medications cause a decrease in blood flow to the kidneys, adversely affect liver and platelet function, and cause gastrointestinal ulcers, vomiting, diarrhea and kidney failure, especially with chronic use.
 When an M.D. once came to me with his German Shepherd dog that was vomiting blood, I asked him how much Advil he was giving his dog for her arthritis – he said about 4 tablets twice a day.
 So, being ill-informed does not mean a person is uneducated.
 Once I was able to treat his dog’s gastrointestinal ulcers and control her vomiting effectively, I treated her arthritis with acceptable canine approved medications and a plan which made her comfortable for many more years.

 Antihistamines are a favorite among owners who give their pets over the counter human medications, usually based on the belief that they will reduce itchiness, and in some cases they do.
 Only about 20% of itchy patients respond to antihistamine therapy.
 If the underlying cause of the pruritus (itchiness) is not identified and treated by a veterinarian, it is unlikely that this medication will be very effective.
-Other effects of these drugs in our animals include sedation, hyperexciteability and gastrointestinal irritation.
+Other effects of these drugs in our animals include sedation, hyperexcitability, and gastrointestinal irritation.

-It’s not always the owner that has given a medication to their pet either, but the dog who has decided to eat a found pill or chew up a bottle that was accessible on a countertop, in a purse or bag, or on the kitchen table.
+It’s not always the owner that has given medication to their pet either, but the dog who has decided to eat a found pill or chew up a bottle that was accessible on a countertop, in a purse or bag, or on the kitchen table.
 This is really the most common type of pet poisoning that occurs.

 Human prescription drugs are also toxins for our pets.
-Common intoxications that veterinarians treat are dogs that have ingested antidepressant medications like Elavil, Wellbutrin, Cymbalta, Prozac, Paxil, Effexor, Anipryl and Strattera.
-Many of these medications are long-acting or extended release, which wreak havoc on many body systems over a long period of time causing cardiovascular abnormalities, gastrointestinal and neurologic signs like staggering, tremors, seizures, coma and possible death depending on the dose and time of ingestion prior to an owner seeking veterinary care.
+Common intoxications that veterinarians treat are dogs that have ingested antidepressant medications like Elavil, Wellbutrin, Cymbalta, Prozac, Paxil, Effexor, Anipryl, and Strattera.
+Many of these medications are long-acting or extended-release, which wreak havoc on many body systems over a long period of time causing cardiovascular abnormalities, gastrointestinal and neurologic signs like staggering, tremors, seizures, coma, and possible death depending on the dose and time of ingestion prior to an owner seeking veterinary care.

 Medications prescribed for children for conditions like attention deficit disorders are stimulants that cause severe central nervous system signs in pets.
 These medications include Adderall, Focalin, Ritalin, and Vyvanse to name a few.
 Similar signs are seen in pets that ingest Marijuana (Cannabis sativa) which is now legally prescribed in many states to people who have chronic pain.

 Vitamins like Vitamin D – which most humans could use more of, and therefore take as a daily supplement – contain toxic levels of iron, xylitol and Vitamin A if given to dogs.
-Intoxicated animals become lethargic, experience vomiting, diarrhea and high calcium levels which can progress to kidney failure.
+Intoxicated animals become lethargic, and experience vomiting, diarrhea, and high calcium levels which can progress to kidney failure.